arunkumar-mourougappane/open-weather-wizard/README.md

-# Weather Wizard - A Rust-based GTK Weather Application
+# Open Weather Wizard - A Rust-based GTK Weather Application

-Weather Wizard is a GTK4-based desktop weather application written in Rust.
+Open Weather Wizard is a GTK4-based desktop weather application written in Rust.
 It fetches weather data from various providers and displays it in a simple and elegant user interface.

 ## Features